 Change is already happening!
 Will you be a part of it?

 Women are the largest untapped reservoir of potential in the world!
 Women, in their role of preservers, nurturers and renewers of life, are key to the success of the global permaculture movement.
-A more sustainable and productive approach to agriculture can be achieved through reinstating the system of farming in India centered around giving women more leadership opportunities on the land.
+A more sustainable and productive approach to agriculture can be achieved by reinstating a system of farming in India centered around giving women more leadership opportunities on the land.
 And this thought doesn’t restrict to just agriculture but to all walks of life.

 Bill Mollison said that "The only ethical decision is to take responsibility for our own existence and that of our children."
 People Care begins with ourselves and expands to include our families, neighbours and wider communities.
-It is about a collaborative effort of sharing knowledge and experience, to bring change to one’s own life and that of others.
+It is about a collaborative effort of sharing knowledge and experience to bring change to one’s own life and that of others.
 This is paramount because humans are a part of the social ecosystem and building socially resilient design solutions can create empowered relationships within humans and with the nature.

-Permaculture can help grassroots level communities achieve ecological and social justice, be it through healthy, non exploitative subsistence farming practices, or equal distribution of land, or combining modern and indigenous knowledge through community based activities.
+Permaculture can help grassroots level communities achieve ecological balance and social justice.
 It puts those who produce, distribute and consume at the heart of systems and policies rather than the demands of markets and corporations, establishing new social relations free of oppression and inequality.